A Side Character's Love Story: Live-action film

 A live-action film adaptation was announced in the release of the series' 16th volume on May 19, 2023.
 The film will be directed by Hiroki Kazama.
-It was originally set to premiere in 2024, but was delayed to Q3 2026.
-The film will feature Hiyori Sakurada and Taisei Kido in lead roles.
+It was originally set to premiere in 2024, but was delayed to June 5, 2026 and was released by Aeon Entertainment and Tokyo Theatres.
+The film featured Hiyori Sakurada and Taisei Kido in lead roles.
+The film's theme song, "Clover", is performed by Nishina.